Largest small polygons: A sequential convex optimization approach: Introduction

-The diameter graph of a small polygon is defined as the graph with the vertices of the polygon, and an edge between two vertices exists only if the distance between these vertices equals one.
+The diameter graph of a small polygon is the graph with the vertices of the polygon, and an edge between two vertices exists only if the distance between these vertices equals one.
 Graham~\cite{graham1975} conjectured that, for even $n \ge 6$, the diameter graph of a small $n$-gon with maximal area has a cycle of length $n-1$ and one additional edge from the remaining vertex.
 The case $n=6$ was proven by Graham himself~\cite{graham1975} and the case $n=8$ by Audet, Hansen, Messine, and Xiong~\cite{audet2002}.
 In 2007, Foster and Szabo~\cite{foster2007} proved Graham's conjecture for all even $n \ge 6$.
 Figure~\ref{figure:4gon}, Figure~\ref{figure:6gon}, and Figure~\ref{figure:8gon} show diameter graphs of some small polygons.
 The solid lines illustrate pairs of vertices which are unit distance apart.

 In addition to exact results and bounds, uncertified largest small polygons have been obtained both by metaheurisitics and nonlinear optimization.
 Assuming Graham's conjecture and the existence of an axis of symmetry, Mossinghoff~\cite{mossinghoff2006b} in 2006 constructed large small $n$-gons for even $6 \le n \le 20$.
-In 2018, using a formulation based on polar coordinates, Pinter~\cite{pinter2018} presented numerical solutions estimates of the maximal area for even $6 \le n \le 80$.
-However, the solutions obtained by Pinter are not optimal for $n\ge 32$.
+In 2020, using a formulation based on polar coordinates, Pint{\'e}r~\cite{pinter2020} presented numerical solutions estimates of the maximal area for even $6 \le n \le 80$.
+The polar coordinates-based formulation was recently used by Pint{\'e}r, Kampas, and Castillo~\cite{pinter2022} to obtain estimates of the maximal area for even $6 \le n \le 1000$.